Sam-Whitaker/Bayes_SEM/README.md

 ## Organisation

 Code for each application (4.1 Simulation Study, 4.2 Ebola application and 4.3 Covid application) can be found in the corresponding directories.
-To run the inference scheme start with "run.r".
+To run the inference scheme start with "run.R".

 Each directory also includes the following:
+- data.csv - A file containing the data for the analysis;
-- hazard.r - Containing functions to calculate the conditioned hazard;
+- hazard.R - Containing functions to calculate the conditioned hazard;
-- bridge.r - Containing functions to implement the bridge in parallel;
+- bridge.R - Containing functions to implement the bridge in parallel;
-- particle_filter.r - Containing a function to implement Algorithm 2;
+- particle_filter.R - Containing a function to implement Algorithm 2;
-- forecast.r - Containing a function to generate forecasts from the output of run.r;
+- forecast.R - Containing a function to generate forecasts from the output of run.r;
-- forecast_run.r - Code to generate and store the forecasts.
+- forecast_run.R - Code to generate and store the forecasts.